 When do I not have to ask permission to use someone else’s work?

 When you are using less than a substantial part of a work, you don’t need to ask permission.
 But this is calculated differently for different types of work.
 And nowhere is it defined what a substantial part of a work is.
 However, no matter how small, you will still need to reference or acknowledge any part of a work used.

 You will most likely be fine to quote a single line from a work to support your argument, but if you are quoting more, then you will need to ask permission.

 You don’t have to ask permission if copyright has expired.
 The work then becomes ‘in the public domain’, though it may be polite to anyway.
 If the writing is republished, then the new publisher will own copyright over the typographical layout of that edition, but anyone can reproduce the content.
 Make sure you check this carefully.

 Free licences are used on some websites which give permission to use work without seeking permission, such as on some free image websites.
 However, there may be other conditions such as proper crediting and that it’s for non-commercial use only, so make sure you check these conditions carefully.
 An example of this is the image at the top of this blog.
-The only requirement of using an image from the Unsplash image website is to copy and paste the acknowledgement, which I have done below.
+The only requirement of using an image from the Unsplash image website is to copy and paste the acknowledgement, which I have done above.

 Be careful when taking images from the internet, and ensure you find the correct owner of the copyright.
 An image found through Google or other search engines doesn’t mean it’s free to use.
 Make sure you click through to the website the image is from and ask permission if it’s not under free licence.